ghc-proposals/ghc-proposals/proposals/0000-plugin-recompilation.rst

 We handle cases (2) and (3) by the same mechanism.

-We augment each plugin with an additional field for calculating a fingerprint for the current module.
+We augment the plugin data type with an additional field for calculating a fingerprint for the current module.
 It follows the same modular style as existing plugins.::

   pluginRecompile :: [CommandLineOption] -> IfG PluginRecompile